Co-authors: SureCloud’s Managing Cybersecurity Consultant Chris Hembrow and Senior Cybersecurity Consultant Nick Spencer.

 A lack of WAN segregation could also allow a malware infection to spread throughout the entire corporate network, rather than being isolated to a small network where it can more easily be contained.
 There were reports of networks still hosting the Conficker malware, due primarily to insufficient segregation, as recently as June 2016, more than seven years after its initial release.
 In 2017, Conficker was also found to be related to the delivery of the Wannacry ransomware.
 The APT1 report from Mandiant demonstrated that attackers might be able to remain inside networks without being detected for over 12 months.
 While segregation would not prevent this, it would reduce the scope to which an attacker could compromise the network.

 “Network policy enforcement on the WAN edge can be extended to include the enforcement of different security policy domains through the integration of firewall functionality.
-A firewall provides additional protection from unauthorized access, as well as stateful, application and protocol inspection.”
+A firewall provides additional protection from unauthorized access and stateful application and protocol inspection.”

-SureCloud is a provider of cloud-based, Cybersecurity services and Integrated Risk Management products, which reinvent the way you manage risk.
+SureCloud is a provider of cloud-based, Cybersecurity services and Integrated Risk Management and compliance products, which reinvent the way you manage risk.